-Record hours of media to a portable removable hard-drive storage module with built-in FireWire 800, or to flash-based ExpressCard/34 cards (feature not available in version 2.0), that both instantly mount on your OSX desktop for immediate editing and file access.
-Ki Pro ships with a 250GB hard disk that can store up to 2 hours of 1080i Apple Pro Res 422 HQ media or 4 hours of standard 1080i Apple Pro Res 422 (or even more for standard definition).
-For additional storage you can buy a variety of storage types.
+Record hours of media to a portable removable hard-drive storage module with built-in FireWire 800, or to flash-based ExpressCard/34 cards (not available in firmware versions 1.0/2.0; only Slot 1 is functional in version 3.0).
+Both media types mount on your OSX desktop for immediate editing and file access.
+Ki Pro ships with a 250GB hard disk that can store up to 2 hours of 1080i Apple Pro Res 422 HQ media or 3 hours of standard 1080i Apple Pro Res 422 (more for standard definition).